hikarocarvalho/Use_Cep_API/Readme.md

 ![markdown][screen]

-### The project have two examples, but is the same example in real :
+### The project has two examples, but is the same example in real :

-#### The folder : open using a live server - use the index.js like a module and some browsers do not identify like a good thing read one javascript file like a module.
+#### The folder: open using a live server - use the index.js like a module and some browsers do not identify like a good thing read one javascript file like a module.
 But if you use the live server is ok.

-#### The folder : open using with out a live server is the exact oposit from the other folder.
-You do not need use the live server because.
-The all code is in the same file index.js
+#### The folder: open using without a live server is the exact opposite from the other folder.
+You do not need to use the live server because.
+All code is in the same file index.js

 #### The index.js

-##### You have one object with all Brazilian states and the citys separed by state.
+##### You have one object with all Brazilian states and the city's separated by state.
 (obs: if you using the version to live server "this part of code is on locations.js")

 ``` js